Sunday, September 4, 2011

 Focus of Class

-Our philosophical inquiries will set out from two central questions of aesthetics: “What is art/the aesthetic?” and “What is art’s unique value?”
+Our philosophical inquiries will set out from two central questions of aesthetics: “What is art/the aesthetic?” and “What is the source of art’s unique value to humans?”
 We will then take up several related, domain-specific, or applied questions such as:

-How is beauty/ugliness related to the arts?
-What are the significant connections between artists and their audiences, society, history, politics, and the so-called “art-world?
+What are the significant connections between artists and their audiences, society, history, politics, and the so-called “art-world”?
 What is the nature of artistic innovation and/or creativity?
-How are emotions/feelings, knowledge, truth, taste, and interpretation related to the arts?
+How are emotions/feelings, knowledge, truth, taste, beauty, and interpretation related to the arts?

 Online Activities